Frequently Asked Questions

 No, DO NOT flush Softcup or the wrapper, as this can damage plumbing.
 To dispose Softcup, empty the menstrual fluid into a toilet, and put it into the wrapper or wrap it in toilet tissues, and throw it into the trash.

 If you cannot find Softcup in your store, we urge you to ask the manager to carry Softcup.
-You can also order Softcup online.
+You can also order Softcup online through our online partners.

 No, Softcup has no effect on virginity.
 The vagina (and virginity) is not altered by use of a Softcup, tampon, or other vaginal device.
 There are no age restrictions to using Softcup.

-If you experience discomfort after inserting Softcup, it may be inserted incorrectly (see question on fit).
+If you experience discomfort after inserting Softcup, it may be inserted incorrectly.
 It's important to read the directions fully to learn how to insert Softcup, as it's slightly different from inserting a tampon.
-For a small percentage of women, Softcup may be too large.
-If so, it will protrude slightly from the vaginal opening and you may experience difficulty in getting it behind your pubic bone.
 If you normally experience menstrual cramps, Softcup will probably not change the cramping that you experience.

 No. Softcup is NOT a contraceptive.
 Softcup is for period protection.
 Softcup cannot be used as a contraceptive nor to prevent sexually transmitted infections (STIs).

 When Softcup is inserted correctly, you should not feel it.
 If you feel discomfort after inserting Softcup, remove and try inserting it again.
 It should stay in place behind your pubic bone.